coreos/docs/os/booting-on-openstack.md

 ## Launch cluster

-Boot the machines with the `nova` CLI, referencing the image ID from the import step above and your [JSON file from ct](cl-configs):
+Boot the machines with the `nova` CLI, referencing the image ID from the import step above and your [JSON file from ct][cl-configs]:

 ```sh
 nova boot \